-(D) During a hospital admission for delivery, only the mother's claims will be subject to deductible and coinsurance.
+(C) During a hospital admission for delivery, only the mother's claims will be subject to deductible and coinsurance.
 The newborn will not be subject to a separate deductible and coinsurance.
-The newborn will be subject to his/her own deductible and coinsurance after release from the hospital or if he/she is transferred to another hospital.
+The newborn will be subject to his/her own deductible and coinsurance after release from the hospital or if s/he is transferred to another hospital.